Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

 About The Book

-This Pre-level 1 Ready-to-Read with bright illustrations and minimal text is perfect for the true emergent reader.
+Find out in this Pre-level 1 Ready-to-Read with bright illustrations and minimal text for the true emergent reader.

 About The Illustrator